ucll-ap-sollicitatie/SOS-backend/README.md

 This is made strictly for and by UC Leuven-Limburg and is not to be used outside its limits.

 ### Who's the mysterious person behind the team?
-The one and of course, only... *Frederic Vogels*.
+The one and of course, only... *Frédéric Vogels*.

 ![UCLL](https://user-images.githubusercontent.com/55389806/154109962-3bc1cba1-6d18-4ee0-ba81-bbff7a01f369.png)